amitguptagwl/Java-Rule-Book/Question_26-51.md

 Eg: template pattern

 **Q29.
 Why to make a class final?**
-<br/>Ans.
+**Ans**.
-<br/>To stop inheritance: "The interaction of inherited classes with their parents can be surprising and unpredicatable if the ancestor wasn't designed to be inherited from."
+* To stop inheritance: "The interaction of inherited classes with their parents can be surprising and unpredicatable if the ancestor wasn't designed to be inherited from."
-<br/>"to favour composition over inheritance" - Effective Java
+* "to favour composition over inheritance" - Effective Java
-<br/>It may not be useful if you are writing internal code.
+* It may not be useful if you are writing internal code.
 But it can be useful when writing external libraries.
-<br/> It guarantees immutability.
+* It guarantees immutability.

 **Q30.
 Whether a final class can have final or static methods?**
-<br />Ans.
+**Ans**.
 By Concrete class rule it is possible.
 But there is no sens to have final methods in final class.
 Static is fine.

 **Q31.
 Whether you can change field members value of final object?**
-<br />Ans.
-Making an object final means it's reference can't be changed, but the value of field members can be.
+**Ans**.
+Making an object final means it's reference can't be changed, but the value of field members can be changed.

 **Q32.
 What is the advantage of creating a final variables?**
-<br />Ans:
+**Ans**:

-* It guarantees immutability which is supported by annonymous classes, String, and other places.
+* **Immutability**: It guarantees immutability which is supported by annonymous classes, String, and other places.
-* JVm assigns single memory location for same value variables.
+* **Performance**: JVM assigns single memory location for same value variables.
-* It gives clarity that this variable is read only. and saves you from changing variable value accidentally.
+* **Readability**: It gives clarity that this variable is read only. and saves you from changing variable value accidentally.

 **Q33.
 What is the advantage of creating a final parameter for a method where parameter is never modified in method?**
-<br />Ans.
+**Ans**.
 Read Q32.

 **Q34.
 What is the advantage of private/protected constructor?**
-<br />Ans.
+**Ans**.
 To implement singleton pattern, or pooling/caching pattern.

 **Q35.
 I am calling System.gc() or objReference=null.
 Whether it will call finalize()?**
-<br />Ans.
+**Ans**.
 As per GC rule, it is not certain.

 **Q36.
 How can you pull an object out collected by GC?**
-<br />Ans.
+**Ans**.
 Do some operation on object in finalize() of that class.

 **Q37.
 Whether an unclosed stream/connection may cause memory leak?**
-<br />Ans.
+**Ans**.
 No. Connections are treated as file in OS.
 So there can be resource leak but not the memory leak.

 **Q38.
 Can you serialize a class having non-serialize parent?
 What if a class has reference of non-serialize class?**
-<br />Ans.
+**Ans**.
 Yes if it is marked serializable.
 Although parent class will not be serialize but it’ll not give any error.
 During deserialization, the fields of non-serializable classes will be initialized using the public or protected no-arg constructor of the class.

 **Q39.
 Whether a class can have static private fields?
 Is there any advantage to create them?**
-<br />Ans.
+**Ans**.
 Yes.
 Static private fields will be shared among all instances but can’t be shared by class name directly.
 They can be used to keep some common internal information like instance counter.

 **Q40.
 Can we declare local variable as static?
 Explain.**
-<br />Ans.
+**Ans**.
 No. Because if a method is non-static, it can’t have static local variables.
 And if it is static there is a single instance of this method so static variable are senseless.
 (All variables and parameters of static method are static.
 And a static method can call only static methods.)

 ###Multithreading
 Check [Cookie Maker](https://github.com/NaturalIntelligence/Practical-Java/tree/master/Concurrency/src/os/nushi/concurrency/cookiemaking2) problem to improve your understanding in following;